Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The script must run in PowerShell Full Language mode.
 Constrained Language mode is not supported, as some features such as BASE64 conversions are not available in this mode or require very slow workarounds.

 If you use AppLocker or a comparable solution, you may need to digitally sign the PowerShell 'Set-OutlokSignatures.ps1'.
 It is usually not necessary to sign the variable replacement configuration files, e. g. '.\config\default replacement variables.ps1'.
-There are locked down environments, where all files matching the patterns "\*.ps\*1" and "*.dll" need to be digitially signed with a trusted certificate.
+There are locked down environments, where all files matching the patterns `'*.ps*1'` and `'*.dll'` need to be digitially signed with a trusted certificate.

 Don't forget to unblock at least 'Set-OutlookSignatures.ps1' after extracting them from the downloaded ZIP file.
 You can use the PowerShell commandlet 'Unblock-File' for this.